 On the political right, libertarians like to talk about how taxation is theft and on the radical left some people like to say that property is theft.
 They are both right in a way, but neither side really believes their own rhetoric in the usual sense of the word ‘theft’.

-Libertarians don’t believe that taxation is theft or they would move to a jurisdiction with a lower tax/theft rate, but very few move to Alaska where they could avoid all state taxes.
+Libertarians don’t believe that taxation is theft or they would move to a jurisdiction with a lower tax=theft rate, but very few move to Alaska where they could avoid all state taxes.
 Imagine if thieves predictably robbed you by force every single year for thousands of dollars because of the house that you live in (property tax), you got held up every time you went to the store (sales and excise tax), and you even get robbed simply for working (income tax).
 That sounds like a very bad neighborhood to live in.
-I have lived in high-crime inner-city neighborhoods, but as far as I know, none of my friends and neighbors lost more to private theft than they paid in taxes (a couple people were murdered in the neighborhood, but that was not a property crime).
+I have lived in high-crime inner-city neighborhoods, but none of my friends and neighbors lost more to private theft than they paid in taxes (a couple neighbors were murdered, but that is not a property crime).

 Taxation begets property rights and rights beget the creation of property itself.
 Without property rights, there is no incentive to create property.
 The security of property rights gives individuals the incentive to create property and to invest in greater productivity.
 The dictator has an incentive to limit his tax/theft rate because he wants individuals to increase their productivity in order to grow his economy and get richer in the future.
 Furthermore, the dictator has an incentive to invest in the public goods that will increase the productivity of his people.
 Why else would a megalomaniac like Saddam Hussein spend so much of his money on roads, public health, and education for his people when he could have spent the money building more palaces and statues of himself?